Nirai2004/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

 Write a testbench to simulate both the read and write operations, verifying that the data is correctly written to and read from the memory.
 Add the Verilog Files:

-Add the ROM Verilog module and the testbench file to the project.
+Add the ROM Verilog module and the testbench file to the project Run Simulation:
-Run Simulation:

 Run the behavioral simulation in Vivado and check the memory's read and write operations.